retrodaredevil/os-image-edit/README.md

 You must have `make` and docker installed on your system. `python3` may optionally be installed to help with the creation of the WiFi configuration file.

+### Configuring WiFi
+Note: This only works for Raspberry Pis.
+In the future this may change.

+To configure WiFi, place the `wpa_supplicant.conf` file in `config_files/`.
+You can use [headless-setup](https://github.com/retrodaredevil/headless-setup/) to generate this file.
+If you have that installed, you should run `make config-wifi` to automatically place the file in the correct place.

+TODO: Remove question about enabling SSH in headless-setup.

 ### Building
 You have a couple of different options.
 Here's some examples:
 ```shell